Git-Model/.github/README.md

     </a>
 </p>

-**We are looking forward to your joining us.
+**We are looking forward to you to join us.
 We will jointly maintain the first open source community of mathematical modeling in China!**